 This dive was, however, not validated by officials, so it can’t be certified as the official world record, even though a number of divers and dive clubs accept his record as true.

 This generated a lot of debate over which dive was actually the world’s deepest, a debate which can now be laid to rest, as Mr. Gabr’s dive is a full 7.7 feet (2.35 meters) deeper than Mr. Bernabe’s.

 And this was officially verified making, it without question, the world’s deepest dive.

 — Love Life &Smile (@loveLife_Smile) September 19, 2014

 A year preparing for one dive

-For the dive, mr. Gabr had spent a full year preparing.
-He conducted several training dives, and spent long time preparing gas mixes for the dive.
+For the dive, Mr. Gabr had spent a full year preparing.
+He conducted several training dives and spent a long time preparing gas mixes for the dive.

-He used a combination of surface air, nitrox, trimix, and pure oxygen, depending on the depth.
+He used a different gas mix at different depths including surface air, nitrox, trimix, and pure oxygen.
 He had to switch stage bottles regularly, but he also needed to switch out his BCD and double tanks along the way as well.

 How deep is your deepest dive?

 Even though diving isn’t done for depth, many divers like going deep.